Gisela Babel

-Gisela Babel (born 23 May 1938) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.
+Gisela Babel (born 23 May 1938) is a German former politician of the Free Democratic Party (FDP) and former member of the German Bundestag.

 Life

 From 1987 until her resignation on 17 December 1990, Gisela Babel was a member of the Hessian State Parliament and was the social policy spokesperson for the FDP State Parliamentary Group.

 From 1990 to 1998 she was a member of the German Bundestag.